-EDTE 614 ADVANCED READING METHODS.......3 CREDITS Study and application of the theory and practices for designing, delivering, and assessing reading instruction and interventions for all students, including students with dyslexia and other reading and writing difficulties.
-Includes identifying, administering, and analyzing data to monitor learning and to diagnose needs and selecting, planning, and implementing research-based instruction.
-Education (EDUC) Expands the use of technology tools in teaching situations and includes an action inquiry project using a technology-infused solution.
+Prerequisites: EDTE 632 Examination of the plan, teach, assess, reflect teaching cycle with a focus on the development, implementation, and analysis of classroom assessment practice, as it relates to action research.
+Prerequisite: EDTE 634 Using foundational learning about the plan, teach, assess, reflect teaching cycle, students design, implement, and analyze an action research project in a K-12 setting.
+Education (EDUC) EDUC 522......
+INSTRUCTIONAL TECHNOLOGY.......2 CREDITS Expands the use of technology tools in teaching situations and includes an action inquiry project using a technology-infused solution.
 Discusses issues related to technology and its use in schools.
-EDUC 550......
-TEACHING INTERNSHIP1-6 CREDITS By permission only.
+By permission only.
 Working with students in specific setting under the supervision of the department staff.
 Involves the demonstration of skills necessary to plan, implement, and evaluate instruction.
 EDUC 580......
 DEVELOPMENT AND MANAGEMENT OF GIFTED PROGRAMS.......4 CREDITS Candidate will develop an understanding of and the application of the necessary components for developing, managing, and supervising gifted programming and services.
 Candidates will explore and examine curriculum models and modifications for gifted students that can be applied using a continuum of service options.
 Candidates will explore the role of pre-assessments in differentiated instruction and will develop sample curriculum and assessment tools that are tailored to the needs of gifted students.
 EDUC 582......
 K-12 TAG PRACTICUM......2 CREDITS This course is by permission only through formal application.
 Prerequisites: EDUC 580, 581, & 584 A 20 hour practicum experience for endorsement candidates that requires at least 8 hours of direct teaching and/or interaction with talented and gifted students under the guidance of an appropriately qualified collaborating teacher in the opposite grade level (i.e., either elementary or secondary) from the candidate's area of initial licensure.
 Topics include curriculum planning, instructional practice, and collaboration.